stvhwang/nba2016-17/README.md

 * For a coach, knowing which players could effect a comeback would be interesting.
 Expanding the query to include 5-man teams, the arena and particular opponents would help inform which players to substitute into the game.

 * Applying machine learning and training game sets would also be interesting to fine tune the formula.
-Just like how televised poker shows percentages of a player's hand will win, a running percentage in realtime of the likelihood a team will successfully comeback would be interesting
+Just like how televised poker shows percentages of a player's hand will win, a running percentage in realtime of the likelihood a team will successfully comeback would be interesting.
+This is particularly interesting since the NBA is movoing towards basketball [sports betting](http://www.espn.com/chalk/story/_/id/24248120/gambling-need-know-nba-sports-betting-partnership), and advances like [Clippers CourtVision](https://www.clipperscourtvision.com) have started showing near-realtime stats during game broadcasts.

 * While cleaner game-by-game data can be purchased, I found some less-structured public data that I could help demonstrate how I cleaned and formatted the data for use.